 SQL evaluates these clauses in the order FROM, WHERE, GROUP BY, HAVING, and finally SELECT.
-The clauses operate like a pipeline - each clause receives the result of the prior clause and produces an output for the next clause.
+The clauses operate like a pipeline - each clause receives the result of the prior clause and produces an output that the next clause takes as input.
 In functional notation, this order of evaluation appears as follows:

 '''

-SELECT (HAVING (GROUP BY (WHERE (FROM...))))
+SELECT(HAVING(GROUP BY(WHERE(FROM...))))

 '''